Stonechurch Family Health Centre

-You may hear about Hamilton receiving some doses of the COVID-19 (coronavirus) vaccine in the coming weeks, but these doses will be provided to our most vulnerable populations first, such as staff and residents in long-term care.
 We do not know when the COVID-19 vaccine will be available for us to provide to our patients here at Stonechurch Family Health Centre.
 We expect it will be in late spring 2021 and will update our website and social media accounts as more information becomes available.

 Some helpful information regarding the vaccine is found at the following websites:

 Government of Canada: What you need to know about the COVID-19 vaccine for Canada